-The Afro-Asiatic worldview, as expressed in the Bible, holds to the binary distinctions observed in nature and experienced on a most fundamental level of existence.
-These binary opposites are objective in that they are observed by all people in all places on earth.
-The biblical worldview is not concerned with subjective opposites such as tall-short, talented-untalented, dark skin-light skin, intelligent-unintelligent, etc. as these are relative and subjective, not absolute and objective.
+Their worldview was based on universally observed binary distinctions such as male-female, the east-west solar journey, dark-light, life-death, and on human experiences on a fundamental level of existence.
+The binary sets are observed by all people in all places on earth.
+The biblical worldview is not concerned with subjective distinctions such as tall-short, talented-untalented, dark skin-light skin, intelligent-unintelligent, etc. as these are not absolute and objective.
 The Bible is concerned about what is real ontologically.

 The ancient Afro-Asiatics honored many realities, but one of the most significant is the male-female distinction.
 They associated maleness with the Sun and femaleness with the Moon.
 This association extended to semen and milk.
 The Sun inseminates the earth with its light and warmth and the Moon, which influences tides and body fluids, stimulates female reproduction and lactation.
 The ancients observed a relationship between the lunar cycle and the periodicity of the menstrual cycle.
 In France, menstruation is called le moment de la lune.

 The binary distinctions were the basis for law and religious practice in the Afro-Asiatic Dominion.
 Both law and religion recognized that one of the opposites is always greater in some way.
 The Sun’s light is greater than moonlight.
 Males are stronger and larger than females.
 Heaven is more glorious than earth, and life is superior to death.
 Only in this last category is the feminine greater than the masculine, because the blood of menstruation and childbirth speaks of life, whereas the blood drawn by men in war, hunting and animal sacrifice speaks of death.